Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "What to check when private progress tracking shapes your app decision" belongs in the blog because it explains the decision before the download.
-For "What to check when private progress tracking shapes your app decision", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
-This article gives context for "What to check when private progress tracking shapes your app decision", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Buyer criteria: private progress tracking" belongs in the blog because it explains the decision before the download.
+For "Buyer criteria: private progress tracking", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
+This article gives context for "Buyer criteria: private progress tracking", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway